kubernetes/kubernetes/docs/identifiers.md

 ## General design

-1. When an object is created via an api, a Name string (a DNS_SUBDOMAIN) must be provided.
-   1. must be non-empty and unique within the apiserver
-   2. enables idempotent and space-unique creation
-      1. generating random names will defeat idempotentcy
-      2. for situations where generating a name is impractical, some or all objects may support a param to auto-generate a name
-   3. parts of the system (e.g. replication controller) may join strings (e.g. a base name and a random suffix) to create a unique Name
+1. When an object is created via an API, a Name string (a DNS_SUBDOMAIN) must be specified.
+Name must be non-empty and unique within the apiserver.
+This enables idempotent and space-unique creation operations.
+Parts of the system (e.g. replication controller) may join strings (e.g. a base name and a random suffix) to create a unique Name.
+For situations where generating a name is impractical, some or all objects may support a param to auto-generate a name.
+Generating random names will defeat idempotency.
-   Example: "guestbook.user"
+   * Examples: "guestbook.user", "backend-x4eb1"

+2. When an object is created via an api, a Namespace string (a DNS_SUBDOMAIN? format TBD via #1114) may be specified.
+Depending on the API receiver, namespaces might be validated (e.g. apiserver might ensure that the namespace actually exists).
+If a namespace is not specified, one will be assigned by the API receiver.
+This assignment policy might vary across API receivers (e.g. apiserver might have a default, kubelet might generate something semi-random).
-   Example: "backend-x4eb1"
+   * Example: "api.k8s.example.com"

-2. Upon acceptance of an object via an api, the object is assigned a UID (a UUID).
-   1. must be non-empty and unique across space and time
+3. Upon acceptance of an object via an API, the object is assigned a UID (a UUID).
+UID must be non-empty and unique across space and time.
-   Example: "01234567-89ab-cdef-0123-456789abcdef"
+   * Example: "01234567-89ab-cdef-0123-456789abcdef"

 ## Case study: Scheduling a pod